 I may not update for weeks at a time, however this is either because I have writers block or cannot update for various reasons.
 I mostly hover around the Avengers, Lord of the Rings, The Dresden Files (books), Harry Potter, Stargate SG-1, Stargate: Atlantis, Buffy the Vampire Slayer, Angel the Series, Doctor Who, Torchwood and crossover fandoms of these.
 I almost exclusively write crossovers, though there are a few single fandom pieces in my work.
 Ironically, they tend to be my best work.

 I write very frequently, but since I have recently developed a monomaniacal tendency to focus on/obsess over the Child of the Storm universe, the rest of my work is going untouched.
 Well, almost untouched.

 I'm a sucker for happy endings, though I tend to make my characters earn them.

 In other words, they will suffer - a lot - but be happy in the end.
 Mostly.
 After lots of psychological and physical trauma.
 Sometimes mystical trauma is thrown in for giggles.

-Flames, reply or otherwise, elicit only contempt and nastiness from me.
+However, not everyone appreciates being told that their story, their baby, is in sore need of improvement/scrapping and starting again.
+Therefore, I feel I should mention that flames, reply or otherwise, will elicit a nasty response.
 Do not try me.
-I am probably older, probably smarter and definitely nastier than you, and when I am pushed, I push back.
-Hard.
+I am probably older, probably smarter and definitely nastier than you, and when I am pushed, I push back hard.

 "Show me a hero and I'll write you a tragedy." - F. Scott Fitzgerald, a man who knew where it was at.